Master of Laws (LL.M.)

 The College of Law is a host institution to a variety of government and non-profit sponsoring organizations, including the Fulbright Program and the Organization of American States.

 Our Office of International Programs offers a variety of support resources for LL.M. students—tutoring, academic counseling, bar exam preparation, study groups, and much more.
 In addition, our academic and faculty advisers will provide guidance in helping you select courses and opportunities beyond the core LL.M. degree requirements that match your personal interests and professional goals.

 Each student is matched with a member of the faculty who shares his/her academic interests.
 The role of the faculty adviser is to meet with the student as needed to discuss courses, research interests, and other curricular questions.

-The LL.M. program hires students from the J.D. program to serve as peer student mentors to the LL.M. students.
-Our J.D.
-Student Mentors lead tutoring sessions, study groups, panel discussions on topics ranging from final exams to job searches, and social events.
+J.D. students serve as peer mentors to the LL.M. students.
+Our J.D. student mentors lead tutoring sessions, study groups, panel discussions on topics ranging from final exams to job searches, and social events.